Yakovlev Yak-130: Bangladesh

 In January 2014, Bangladesh ordered 24 Yak-130s.
-The aircraft are bought with an extended loan from Russia.
-Later the order has been reduced to 16 aircraft.
+The aircraft were bought with an extended loan from Russia Later the order was reduced to 16 aircraft.
 The first batch of six aircraft was delivered on 20 September 2015.
-The second batch of five aircraft was delivered on 29 December 2015, while the next five were delivered by the first quarter of 2016.

 Belarus

-In December 2012, the Government of Belarus signed an agreement with Russia to provide four Yak-130s to Belarus by April 2015.
-Another order for four aircraft was passed in August 2015, and these were delivered in November 2016.
-A further four aircraft were delivered in 2019, bringing the total up to 12 aircraft.
+In December 2012, the government of Belarus signed an agreement with Russia to provide four Yak-130s to Belarus by April 2015.
+Another order for four aircraft was placed in August 2015, and these were delivered in November 2016.
+A further four aircraft were delivered in 2019, bringing the total to 12.
 All were delivered to the 206th Flight Training Centre.